qbicsoftware/etl-scripts/drop-boxes/register-attachments-dropbox/README.md

 barcode=<the sample code of the attachment sample>
 type=<the type of attachment: information or results>
 ```
-The code of the attachment sample is built from the project code followed by three zeroes, e.g. QABCD000.
+The code of the attachment sample is built from the project code followed by three zeroes, conforming to the regular expression "Q[A-Z0-9]{4}000", e.g. QABCD000.

 See code examples:
 https://github.com/qbicsoftware/attachi-cli/blob/master/attachi/attachi.py#L63